RichardBradley/liquibase.github.com/_posts/2013-03-28-liquibase-3-0-beta-2.md

 ### Download

-As always, you can download the release from <a href="http://liquibase.org/download">http://liquibase.org/download</a> and direct any comments or questions for <a href="http://forum.liquibase.org/">http://forum.liquibase.org</a>
+As always, you can download the release from the
+<a href="https://download.liquibase.org/download-community/">Liquibase download page</a> and direct any comments or questions for <a href="https://forum.liquibase.org/">https://forum.liquibase.org</a>